Dog Chews Made in the USA Doesn't Equal Quality

-Why Made in the USA Doesn't Equal Quality?
+Why Made in the USA Doesn't Always Equal Quality?

 Most US dog owners are familiar with the all too familiar reports of foreign dog chews and food harming and even killing dogs.
 Loving dog owners would never purposefully give their dogs potentially deadly chews.
 But, are you doing so unwittingly?

 Dog owners who understand the potential and very undesirable risks of feeding their dogs foreign sourced chews diligently purchase only "Made in the USA" chews.
 Even though made in the USA dog chews typically cost more, our fur babies are well worth the extra cost.
 We are acting responsibly as we would for any other member of our family.
 Shouldn't that be enough?
 Yes, it should be but it isn't.
 Made in the USA is not equivalent with Sourced in the USA.